-Your goal could be product-oriented, meaning that you are aiming for a specific result, or it could be process-oriented, meaning that you are committing to specific actions that you know will help you.
-In fact, it may be best to combine both, using a product-oriented goal to motivate yourself and then defining and committing to process-oriented goals to improve your discipline and study habits.
+Your goal could be product-oriented, meaning that you're aiming for a specific result, or it could be process-oriented, meaning that you're committing to specific actions that you know will help you.
+In fact, it may be best to combine both, using a product-oriented goal to motivate yourself and then committing to process-oriented goals to improve your discipline and study habits.

 Whichever you do, it's best to be clear about your goal or else you'll never really know if you've completed it.
 Let's get started:

 A mnemonic that people commonly use to determine whether they are setting a good goal is to set a SMART goal.
 SMART stands for:

 Let's look at each one of them briefly:

 If your goal is to become "fluent", this is impressive, but it doesn't tell you how to get there.
 Think about what "fluency" means to you.
 What would you like to do with your new language?